-- You can develop an MQTT client application by programming directly to the MQTT protocol specification however it is more convenient to use a prebuilt client - Open Source clients available in Eclipse Paho project - ▶ C, C++, Java, JavaScript, Lua, Python and Go - Clients for other languages are available, see mqtt.org/software - ▶ E.g. Delphi, Erlang, .Net, Objective-C, PERL, PHP, Ruby - Not all of the client libraries listed on mqtt.org are current.
-Some are at an early or experimental stage of development, whilst others are stable and mature. - Even in shell script like we are seeing in the practical course ...
+- You can develop an MQTT client application by programming directly to the MQTT protocol specification, however it is more convenient to use a prebuilt client - Client libraries provide some or all of the following: - Functions to build and parse the MQTT protocol control packets - Threads to handle receipt of incoming control packets - QoS 1 and QoS 2 delivery using a local persistence store - KeepAlive handling - Simple API for developers to use - Open Source clients available in Eclipse Paho project - ▶ C, C++, Java, JavaScript, Lua, Python and Go - Clients for other languages are available, see mqtt.org/software - E.g. Delphi, Erlang, .Net, Objective-C, PERL, PHP, Ruby - Not all of the client libraries listed on mqtt.org are current.
+Some are at an early or experimental stage of development, whilst others are stable and mature.